Ideas For Ashes

 (Get a £125 discount voucher if when you mention Funeral Inspirations.co.uk)

 I love this idea because its something I can imagine a few of my friends would love.
 Taking them around the world for one last time and scattering just a piece of them in each location or each country we visit.
 A great idea if you had wonderful memories together whilst travelling.

 Not so popular just yet, but increasingly so, more and more people are asking to get some of their loved one’s ashes incorporated into painted artwork – be that a portrait of the person, a landscape scene that was memorable to them, or a contemporary piece.

 Take some of the ashes, send them to ANDVINYLY and they will compress your ashes into a vinyl record of your choice so that your family and friends can listen to your favourite song, knowing you aren’t far away.

-Carbon Copies, are pencils made from the carbon of human cremains.
+Carbon Copies are pencils made from the carbon of human remains.
 240 pencils can be made from an average body of ash – a lifetime supply of pencils for those left behind.

 Each pencil is foil-stamped with the name of the person.
 Only one pencil can be removed at a time, it is then sharpened back into the box causing the sharpenings to occupy the space of the used pencils.
 Over time the pencil box fills with sharpenings – new ash, transforming it into an urn.
 The window acts as a timeline, showing you the number of pencils left as time goes by.